-- We will acknowledge your complaint within three working days. - We will contact you to discuss the complaint further. - We will provide a final outcome letter within 20 working days, unless complaint extended. - We will tell you how you can progress your complaint for an independent external review or to the Housing Ombudsman.
+- · We will acknowledge your complaint within five working days. - We will contact you to discuss the complaint further. - We will provide a final outcome letter within 20 working days, unless complaint extended. - We will tell you how you can progress your complaint for an independent external review or to the Housing Ombusdman.

-Independent external review - Your next options
+Independent external review - your next options

-• You can refer the complaint to our independent complaints panel, or the Ombudsman.
+You can refer the complaint to the Housing Ombudsman or our Independent Complaints Panel.